15 Questions Most Sponsors Ask, Answered

 You can check here for updates.

-8. What does my sponsored child actually receive with my contribution?
+7. What does the child I sponsor actually receive with my contribution?

 Health check in Bolivia

-Your sponsored child receives your financial support through attending a Compassion child development centre, run in partnership with a local church partner.
 It should be noted that support is varied from country to country.
-For example, nutrition and supplementary food support may be more important in Africa, where as access to a safe place to play may be more important in South/Central America.
+For example, nutrition and supplementary food support may be more important in Africa, whereas access to a safe place to play may be more important in South/Central America.

 Local church partners determine the needs of their local community, and therefore your support ensures that children are given appropriate contextual assistance.